thu-coai/ShieldLM/README.md

 4. How to decrease the inference time?

 If you only need to obtain the safety judgement, then you can skip the generation of analysis by setting `max_new_tokens` to a small value (e.g., 8).

+5. How to handle the samples predicted as controversial?

+If there are only a small number of controversial samples, you can manually label these samples, simply set the labels to unsafe, or set the labels to safe or unsafe based on their prediction probabilities (see `get_probability.sh` for reference).
+Otherwise, you may need to write custom detection rules based on the controversial points.
+You can refer to the Appendix of [our paper](https://arxiv.org/abs/2402.16444) for examples of custom rules.

 ## Performances
 We present some evaluation results of ShieldLM here.
 Please refer to [our paper](https://arxiv.org/abs/2402.16444) for more detailed results.